Regularity of area minimizing currents III: blow-up: Flat tangent cones

 We apply Allard's theorem and deduce that $S'$ is regular, i.e.~$S'$ is an $m$-plane with multiplicity $Q$.
 Finally, from $\Theta (S', 0) = \Theta (S, 0)$, we infer $\mass (S\res \B_1)=\mass (S'\res \B_1)$ and then $S'=S$. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{p:seq}] Let $m>1$ be the smallest integer for which Theorem \ref{t:main} fails.
-By Almgren's stratification theorem (cp.~Theorem~\ref{t:strat}), there must be an integer rectifiable area minimizing current $R$ of dimension $m$ and a positive integer $Q$ such that the Hausdorff dimension of $\sing_Q (R)$ is larger than $m-2$.
+By ~Theorem~\ref{t:strat} there must be an integer rectifiable area minimizing current $R$ of dimension $m$ and a positive integer $Q$ such that the Hausdorff dimension of $\sing_Q (R)$ is larger than $m-2$ (note that Theorem \ref{t:strat} is just a corollary of a well known stratification theorem by Almgren, cf. \cite{Alm,Sim, White97}).
 We fix the smallest $Q$ for which such a current $R$ exists.
 Recall that, by the upper semicontinuity of the density and a straightforward application of Allard's regularity theorem (see Theorem~\ref{t:strong_degiorgi}), $\sing_1 (R) =\emptyset$, i.e.~$Q>1$.

 Let $\alpha\in ]0,1]$ be such that $\cH^{m-2+\alpha}(\sing_Q(R))>0$.
 By \cite[Theorem~3.6]{Sim} there exists a point $x\in \sing_Q (R)$ such that $\sing_Q (R)$ has positive $\cH^{m-2+\alpha}_\infty$-upper density: i.e., assuming without loss of generality $x=0$ and $\partial R\res \B_1 = 0$, there exists $r_k\downarrow 0$ such that